Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Simple and filling breakfast dishes like my overnight breakfast casserole and crockpot breakfast casserole are always a huge hit with my family and this breakfast casserole with biscuits is no exception.
-It’s so versatile we have even made it for dinner!
+Simple and filling make-ahead breakfast dishes like my overnight breakfast casserole, strata and crockpot breakfast casserole are always a hit with my family and this breakfast casserole with biscuits is no exception.

-While breakfast classics like homemade biscuits and gravy and buttermilk pancakes are favorites, I love that I can prep this the night before and then just throw it in the oven in the morning!
+While breakfast classics like homemade biscuits and gravy and buttermilk pancakes are favorites, I love that I can prep this breakfast casserole the night before and just pop it in the oven in the morning!

 Why This Recipe Works